A Warning…..Home micro-needling devices? Chemical peels?

-Dermarollers are not hygenic.
+Dermarollers are not hygienic.
 According to their manufacturers, the same device can be used multiple times on your face.
-Dermarollers have the capacity to puncture your skin, causing redness, pin point bleeding, and inflammation where bacteria can easy grow.
+Dermarollers have the capacity to puncture your skin, causing redness, pinpoint bleeding, and inflammation where bacteria can easily grow.
 Dermaroller manufacturers instruct users to clean their devices using 70% alcohol.
-The only method to destroy micro-organisms that can develop on microneediling devices, is to properly sterilize them using an Autoclave (a medical device that uses pressure to sterilize instruments).
-Lets keep in mind also, that dermarollers are not FDA approved devices!
+The only method to destroy micro-organisms that can develop on microneediling devices is to properly sterilize them using an Autoclave (a medical device that uses pressure to sterilize instruments).
+Let’s keep in mind also, that dermarollers are not FDA approved devices!

 Here’s a true story that happened to one of my patients….

-Please be cautious of when browsing skin treatments online.
-Many are not genuine products and are sold by third party sellers.
-The only way to guarantee safety and effectiveness, is to purchase them from a licensed medical facility.
+Please be cautious when browsing skin treatments online.
+Many are not genuine products and are sold by third-party sellers.
+The only way to guarantee safety and effectiveness is to purchase them from a licensed medical facility.